stephaneliu/digital_ocean_cli/README.md

 =================

 ## Installation
-Clone this repo and symlink do_cli.rb into your /usr/bin or ~/bin directory
+Clone this repo and symlink do_cli.rb into your /usr/bin or ~/bin directory.
+You will need to create an Digital Ocean API key for your account at https://cloud.digitalocean.com/settings/applications.

 ```
+export DO_KEY=[your API key]
 gem install barge
 ln -s digital_ocean_cli/do_cli.rb ~/bin/DO
 ```